 - On May 2015, Japan confirmed its contribution to GCF, which helped GCF start funding to projects.

-- 43 countries announced contributions to GCF as for now and the total amount reaches USD 10.3 billion.
+- 47 countries and cities announced contributions to GCF as for now and the total amount reaches USD 10.3 billion.

 2 Funding of GCF